-Cointelligence has made a name for hunting and calling out scams in the cryptocurrency industry.
+Cointelligence has reported on numerous scams since our formation.
 Here is a rundown of the scams we’ve called out in the past several years.

 Fight to Fame gets on Mike Tyson’s bad side